 An interesting aside is that I found several more alternative keyboard layouts on the web for macOS than Windows.
 Even though the macOS layout offers more options by default than the Windows keyboard.
 I believe that having more symbols on the keyboard means macOS users are more aware of alternative keyboard layouts.
 It also raises questions about what the lack of exposure to rich sets of symbols does to how Windows users express themselves through their keyboards.

 I don’t expect that Microsoft will make any changes to their keyboard layouts any time soon.
 Doing so would could change behavior and expectations regarding how and when keyboard shortcuts are triggered.
-Microsoft really doesn’t like disrupting their ecosystem of or compatibility with legacy programs.
+Microsoft doesn’t like disrupting their ecosystem of or compatibility with legacy programs.

 That all being said, I still wish that Windows would include extended keyboard layouts with more compositing and punctuation options available.
 They don’t need to be the default to preserve compatibility with long-since discontinued software, but these writing tools shouldn’t be limited to people who use touch-based keyboards only.